 (b) Information Literacy Instruction

 Daytona State Librarians offer a full range of Information Literacy Instruction from developmental classes to upper division Bachelor's program courses.
 Workshops can be tailored to specific projects or themes.
 We also provide Web Research Training to staff and can prepare presentations to meet specific departmental needs.
 Most workshops take approximately 50 minutes and for large classes we will be happy to come to your classroom.
-Please book workshops at least one week in advance by filling out our instruction request form.
-Dustin Weeks, our Reference and Instruction Services Librarian, is responsible for scheduling most instructional sessions.
-He may be reached at 386.506.3593 or dustin.weeks@DaytonaState.edu.
-For Deland/Deltona workshops, please contact Christina Hastie, Deland Campus Librarian at 386.785.2017 or email@example.com.
+For more information on our instructional offerings or to discuss developing a specialized presentation, please contact Max Hackman, Instruction Services Librarian at 386.506.3521 or email@example.com.
+Please book workshops at least one week in advance by filling out our instruction request form or contacting the Research Assistance Desk at 386.506.3518.
+For Deland/Deltona workshops, please contact Christina Hastie, Deland Campus Librarian at 386.785.2017 or firstname.lastname@example.org.

 (c) Circulation and Course Reserve Services